jet/propulsion/DOCUMENTATION.md

 ## For Read Models, default to 'Expand and Contract'

 The safest way to manage extending or tweaking a read model is always to go through the [ParallelChange pattern](https://martinfowler.com/bliki/ParallelChange.html):
 - define the tables/entities required, and/or any additional fields or indices.
 Roll out any schema changes.
-If you're using a schemaless datastore, this step may not be relevant; perhaps the only thing new is that your documents will now be named `ItemSummary2-{itemId}`
+If you're using a schemaless datastore, this step may not be relevant; perhaps the only thing new is that your documents will now be named `ItemSummary2-{itemId}` (as opposed to `ItemSummary1-{itemId}` for your current generation)
 - configure a new Processor with a different Consumer Group to walk the data and provision the new read model.
 - when that's completed, switch the read logic to use the new model.
 - at a later point in time, you can TRUNCATE the outgoing read model (to reclaim storage space) before eventually removing it entirely.

 True, following such a checklist might feel like overkill in some cases (where a quick `ALTER TABLE` might have done the job).
-But looking for a shortcut is also passing up an opportunity to practice as you play -- in any business critical system (or one with large amounts of data) hacks are less likely to even be viable.
+But looking for a shortcut is also passing up an opportunity to practice as you play -- in any business critical system (or one with large amounts of data) hacks are less likely to even be viable as the reliance on the system grows; hard won trust is easily burnt.

 ### Versioning read models over time